wp-plugins/wordpress-css-drop-down-menu/readme.txt

 It uses [Stu Nicholl's final drop-down code](http://www.cssplay.co.uk/menus/final_drop.html "Stu Nicholl") which is a complete CSS solution - no Javascript required!!

 You can look on [Stu's site for other drop-down code](http://www.cssplay.co.uk/menus/ "Stu Nicholl's Menus") as I got the flyout left and right code from there.
+Don't forget to donate if you're using his styles.

 Most of his CSS should work just fine with the menu.
 I've made it so that the plugin automatically finds menu.css in the plugin's folder and loads it in your Wordpress site so you can instantly see how it will look.
 If you want to create your own CSS simply create menu.css in your theme's root directory and the plugin will load that automatically for you.